-Among its founding members were renowned hula master Aunty Kauʻi Zuttermeister, George Keʻehukulani Cypher, George Houghtailing, Johnny Townsend, Isaac Kanakanui, and Solomon Halualani.
-Its membership numbered in the thousands during those early days, when each of the founding members enlisted Hawaiians and “Hawaiians at heart”.
-According to some of the club’s elders, active members came from all over the windward side, from Makapuʻu to Waimea Bay.
+Among its founding members were Kumu Hula Kauʻi Zuttermeister, George Keʻehukulani Cypher, George Houghtailing, Johnny Townsend, Isaac Kanakanui, and Solomon Halualani.
+In the early years membership numbered in the thousands and through talk with club elders, some members came from far as Makapuʻu and Waimea Bay.

 Today, the Civic Club continues its effort to support the culture and heritage of Native Hawaiians through its educational and service programs, community outreach, and participation in the Association of Hawaiian Civic Clubs.